farishaddad/Knowledge-Mining-using-Cognitive-Search/cognitive-search-output-field-mapping.md

-# How to map enriched fields to a searchable index
+#LAB 3: How to map enriched fields to a searchable index

 Once you have [defined a skillset](cognitive-search-defining-skillset.md), you must map the output fields of any skill that directly contributes values to a given field in your search index.
 Field mappings are required for moving content from enriched documents into the index.